You are here

 Definition

-Principal assistant for administrative matters to a departmental head, agency director, or the head of a major subdivision of a major State agency.
-Accomplishes varied and complex projects; makes decisions and acts for supervisor in administrative matters.
+Positions at this level are the principal assistant for administrative matters to a departmental head, agency director, or the head of a major subdivision of a major State agency or, within a higher education institution, the chief administrator of a division or major organizational area.
+Accomplishes varied and complex or multifaceted office and administrative matters or projects; makes decisions and acts on behalf of manager in administrative matters.
+Positions at this level may supervise.

 Typical Work

-Prepares correspondence for supervisor; exercises signature authority on administrative matters;
+Prepares correspondence for executive leader or manager; exercises signature authority on administrative matters;

 Conducts or supervises the preparation of comprehensive studies on major projects within the agency;